Profile image

 Public and Administrative Law

 Finnian is frequently instructed in judicial review matters, with a particular focus on immigration and community care.
-He has appeared in the Administrative Court and Upper Tribunal, both led and unled, as well as appearing as a led junior in the Court of Appeal.
-He is currently instructed by the Frontline Migrant Health Workers Group in the Covid Inquiry.
+He acts in urgent and complex proceedings as sole counsel and as a led junior, and has appeared at all levels up to the Court of Appeal.
+Recent work includes:

 • Acting for BSO, a Palestinian teenager, in a linked case challenging the Foreign Office’s refusal to provide diplomatic support to assist his evacuation from Gaza, and challenging the Home Office’s refusal to grant him a visa.
 Appeared in the Administrative Court before the SSHD and FCDO withdrew their decisions (led by Charlotte Kilroy KC and Michelle Knorr), see here.